 Some people consider their workplace as their second home.
 Employees spend most of their time in this place, aside from their homes.
 It is why keeping a commercial installation and building safe always is essential to any business.
 It will increase productivity and will keep your mind at peace.
 To do this, one of the vital things that you be a priority is the electrical functions of the buildings.

 Electricity is essential in any commercial buildings.
 With many equipment and appliances present in the workplace, electricity consumption tends to be high.
 Aside from its cost, electrical irregularities could cause some accidents in the future.
 To help you keep your facility safe, here are some of the tips for commercial installation and maintenance of electrical wirings.

 Check the damaged outlets

 Commercial spaces often use electrical appliances to make tasks more comfortable and faster.
 Regular use often leads to normal wear and tear of wall outlets.
 Some of the signs that you should look out for are the cracked wall outlets and discolored outlets.
 Moreover, if the plugs keep falling out, this is an early sign that your outlet is starting to wear down.
 If you ever experience flickering lights, sparks, a buzzing sound, or a burning smell, it is best to call an electrician right away.

 But why does this happen?
 The receptacles have hot, ground, and neutral connections.
 As these wear down, the metal contact points lose their connections to the cords.
 The wall outlets will then build up heat as this happens.
 Failure to monitor this may lead to some incidents such as fires and blow-ups.

 Avoid using extension cords.

-Using extension cords is normal for any commercial establishments.
+Using extension cords is normal for any commercial establishment.
 However, these may be harmful to your employees and can cause various incidents.
 It can even lead to fires or electrical shocks.
 Why?
 It is because most people use them to plug multiple appliances at the same time.
 However, the extension may not be able to handle extra currents flowing through it.